polterguy/polterguy.github.io/index.md

 When you create your own Hyperlambda applications, you can also create log entries as you see fit, to log important events, such as deleting records, executing tasks, registering users, etc.

-## Aista Magic Cloud is Open Source
+## Magic Cloud is Open Source

-Aista Magic Cloud is 100% open source, and you can use it free of charge in proprietary projects as you see fit.
+Magic Cloud is 100% open source, and you can use it free of charge in proprietary projects as you see fit.
 You can find its code at [GitHub](https://github.com/polterguy/magic), and we accept pull requests for it if your code is high quality.
 We also provide docker images for Magic, allowing you to install it locally in seconds without having to mess with dependencies,